Miranda Sings: Other activities

 Miranda guest starred on the season 5 episode, "Happy Thanksgiving Miranda", of Comedians in Cars Getting Coffee with Jerry Seinfeld on the Crackle network in November 2014.
 Seinfeld called Miranda "a very well-developed character ... just as funny to me as ... to my daughter, who is 13. ...
 [The episode is] one of the best shows of Comedians in Cars we’ve ever done."
 Mediaite agreed, writing: "In its fifth season, Jerry Seinfeld's web series continued to be one of the most enjoyable weekly events on the internet.
 His experience with YouTube star Miranda Sings, which carried its way onto the Tonight Show, was a particular highlight."
 In December 2014, Miranda appeared on The Tonight Show Starring Jimmy Fallon playing Pictionary with Jimmy Fallon, Martin Short and Jerry Seinfeld.
 Us Weekly called the segment "the most hilarious game night ever".
 Entertainment Weekly called it "a riveting game", and People magazine wrote: "It's the most wonderful trainwrecked game of Pictionary you'll see this holiday season".
 In early 2015, she appeared in a music video for Lance Bass and on The Grace Helbig Show with Jim Parsons.
 Miranda was profiled in People magazine in June 2015.
 In June and July, Miranda and Ballinger (as herself) both starred in a six-episode beauty series parody, called How to Makeup, on the I Love Makeup YouTube channel operated by Collective Digital Studio.

 In July 2015, "Miranda" released a book, Selp-Helf, published by Simon & Schuster, which calls it a "decidedly unhelpful, candid, hilarious 'how-to' guide".
-It contains 240 pages, in mock-scrapbook format, of photos and extensive artwork by Ballinger and her brother Christopher Ballinger, with Miranda's silly advice about such topics as love, finances, diet and exercise, and fashion."Stage Tube: Miranda Sings Quits Youtube; Announces Book Plans!", BroadwayWorld.com, February 25, 2015; Kawecki, Jenny.
-"What You Need to Know Before You Read Selp-Helf, the Debut Book from YouTube Star Miranda Sings", Barnes & Noble, July 20, 2015 During pre-sales, Vanity Fair called Miranda "America's Newest Best-Selling Author".
+It contains 240 pages, in mock-scrapbook format, of photos and extensive artwork by Ballinger and her brother Christopher Ballinger, with Miranda's silly advice about such topics as love, finances, diet and exercise, and fashion.
+During pre-sales, Vanity Fair called Miranda "America's Newest Best-Selling Author".
 The book debuted at No. 1 on the Publishers Weekly Hardcover Non-Fiction best sellers list and The New York Times Best Seller list for Advice, How-To & Miscellaneous.
 It remained on the Times' Best Seller list for "Advice & Misc." for 11 weeks and was on their monthly Best Seller list for "Humor" through May 2016.
 Miranda released a hidden object game app, made by Games2win, called Miranda Sings vs Haters that was well reviewed and "topped iTunes USA charts in the week of December 3, [2015]".
 Ballinger appeared as Miranda as a guest star on the 2016 YouTube Red series Prank Academy.
 In 2016, Ballinger released a second Miranda Christmas EP, titled Hapy Holidays frum Miranda Sings.
 She released a second Miranda book in July 2018 titled My Diarrhe.
 It debuted at No. 8 on The New York Times Best Seller list for Advice, How-To & Miscellaneous.